 Students are able to gain relevant and necessary experience in their field of study through an internship.
-A well written letter for internship request to t he right organization is crucial to get the desired success.
+A well-written letter for internship request to t the right organization is crucial to get the desired success.
 Through the internship, students are able to practice their skills and abilities.
 Therefore, it is important to write an internship request letter but some students may find it difficult.

 Using a sample internship request letter as a guide for writing can make things clearer, and easier to understand.